 When we got back to the hotel, Pete met up with one of the sponsors; Chris from American Racing and the ATX Series line of wheels.
 Pete had planned on giving Chris a ride, so we got him strapped into the middle seat and took off to the beginning of the course.
 This time we got into the wash right at the start area.
 SCORE had the big jump installed so we hit it.
 I've discovered a new amazing ride.
 A trophy truck launching off a six foot high jump is AWESOME!!!
 The truck just soaked up the landing like it was nothing.
 I was expecting, at least, a bit of a jolt, but it just landed softly and soaked it up.
 We ran the wash, out into the streets and then back down the course again.
 I knew the trail a bit better this time and the area that was being worked on earlier was now a runnable trail.
 The three of us ran back to the first highway crossing, turned onto the highway and then headed back to the hotel.
 Another killer day of pre-running was done.
 It was time to relax and let loose a bit.
 Let's just say I managed to "be on stage" for a few minutes before the night was through.

 People from a bunch of teams had started to show up and everyone was wandering around talking to everyone else.
 I happened to see the Class 11 car of the Fire Guys' Racing Team.
 Class 11 racers are the toughest of the SCORE racers.
 These guys bounce and beat themselves along the course in what's basically a stock suspension old style Volkswagen Bug.
-Check this link - it will take you to a Race-Dezert thread that tells about them.
 I walked over and met the guys working on the Bug.
 Gary and crew are some of the nicest people you'll ever meet and they have my complete respect for attempting the 1000 in a Class 11 car. - by the way, thanks for lending us the tools, Gary.

 I just came across this on Race Dezert - a great way to explain Class 11 compared to Trophy Trucks: